MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/amazon-athena.md

     ![The Navigator dialog box shows your data](./media/amazon-athena/amazon-athena-4.png)

-8. In the **Display Options** pane, select the check box for the semantic model that you want to use.
+8. In the **Display Options** pane, select the check box for the data set that you want to use.

-9. If you want to transform the semantic model before you import it, go to the bottom of the dialog box and select **Transform Data**.
+9. If you want to transform the data set before you import it, go to the bottom of the dialog box and select **Transform Data**.
 This selection opens the Power Query Editor so that you can filter and refine the set of data you want to use.

 10. Otherwise, select **Load**.
 After the load is complete, you can create visualizations like the one in the following image.
 If you selected **DirectQuery**, Power BI issues a query to Athena for the visualization that you requested.